philnash/ruby-whatsapp-bots/README.md

 This is a repo of WhatsApp bots built in Ruby using the [Twilio API for WhatsApp](https://www.twilio.com/docs/sms/whatsapp/api).
 There is one bot so far, a Sinatra application that can return facts and pictures about dogs and cats.

+## How to build a bot

+See the blog post [Build a WhatsApp chatbot with Ruby, Sinatra and Twilio](https://www.twilio.com/blog/speech-recognition-browser-web-speech-api) to see how to get started with building bots.

 ## Running the bot

 You will need the following to run this bot: